Tarbela Dam: Tarbela-IV Extension Project

 Tarbela dam extension-IV was planned in June, 2012, and PC-1 was developed for the project.
 US ambassador Richard Olson offered aid for construction of this project during his visit to Pakistan, in March, 2013.
 In September 2013, Pakistan's Water and Power Development Authority signed a Rs.
 26.053 billion contract with Chinese firm Sinohydro and Germany's Voith Hydro for executing civil works on the 1,410 MW Tarbela-IV Extension Project.
 Construction commenced in February 2014, and was completed in February 2018.

 This project was constructed on Tunnel No. 4 of Tarbela Dam.
 It consists of three turbine-generator units, each with a capacity of 470 MW.
-The project is expected to provide an average of 3.84 billion units of electricity annually to the National Grid.
+The project was expected to provide an average of 3.84 billion kWh annually to the National Grid.
 It is intended to help supplement electricity supply during the high-demand summer months.

 Annual benefits of the project were estimated at Rs.
 30.7 billion.
 On an annual basis, over 70% of water passing through Tarbela is discharged over spillways, while only a portion of the remaining 30% is used for hydropower generation.

 The Water and Power Development Authority in Pakistan says the third and last unit at its 1,410-MW Tarbela 4th Extension Hydropower Project has been synchronized with the National Grid.
 With this extension, the installed capacity of the Tarbela Hydel Power Station has increased to 4,888 MW.